CloverEmilia/Chess-Challenge-SuperiorUI/README.md

 -I only put moderate effort into confirming I integrated UCI support in correctly, I think I did, but, I can only confirm I *think* it worked.

-## TODO And Version History
+## TODO and Version History
 ----Coming Soon----

--Fixing weird piecelist errors when selecting bots weirdly (as soon as I know what that is, top priority)
+-Fix weird piecelist errors when selecting bots weirdly (as soon as I know what that is, top priority)

 -Cleaned up and commented code, cleaned usings;,,

--Save tourneyment results seperately (parralel to normal saves)
+-Save tournament results seperately (parralel to normal saves)

 -Setup board from fenn string (if I can get windows.forms or something 3rd party working), and/or a fen string.txt selector